 In the meantime, the passengers inside sip their drinks, watch their movies, and eat tiny, microwaved chicken cordons bleus in relative comfort compared to the tempest that rages just on the other side of the reinforced window glass.
 These contented passengers are the beneficiaries of an extended, managed Stability that exists between these opposing forces — in other words, their Equilibrium over time.

 But what if one or more of those forces were to fail?
 We know all too well the catastrophic results of a plane’s engines failing, or the airframe coming apart in mid-air.
 But if air resistance itself stopped exerting force on the plane, passengers would be crushed in their seats by the ridiculous G-forces of the unopposed thrust output of the engines.
-If gravity were to fail, the flight would end up in a much different location than was on the itinerary!
+If gravity were to fail, the flight would end up in a much different location than was on the ticket!